Conditions

 or just order

 ).
-Some virtual relationships related to the currently issued JWT token are also enabled.
+Some related to the currently issued JWT token are also enabled.

 Assuming no conditions_logic